Learn about business insurance requirements and the most common policies for janitors and maids in Pennsylvania.

 If you use a company car to visit customers’ properties, you may need to purchase commercial auto insurance to meet state requirements.

 If you have a physical location with a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by janitors and maids in Pennsylvania, general liability insurance can protect your business from expenses associated with common mishaps, such as customer property damage and injuries.

-To meet state requirements in Pennsylvania, every small business with employees must provide workers’ compensation insurance, which covers lost wages and medical bills for work injuries.
+To meet state requirements in Pennsylvania, every small business (from Pittsburgh to Erie) with employees must provide workers’ compensation insurance, which covers lost wages and medical bills for work injuries.

 Depending on your clients, you may also need to purchase a janitorial bond to fulfill the terms of a contract.
 This bond protects your clients from property loss due to employee theft.